Priyanka-sharma181/Chatbot-Development-Guide/docs/source/architecture.rst

 ~~~~~~~~~~~~~~~~~~~~~~~
 .. image:: image.png
    :alt: Alternative text describing the image
-   :width: 400
+   :width: 500
-   :height: 300
+   :height: 500
    :align: center

 Chatbot Backend
 ----------------

-The Chatbot Backend is the primary application that handles user interactions with the Swiftchat Platform.
-Its major responsibilities include:
+The Chatbot Backend serves as the core application responsible for managing user interactions on the Swiftchat Platform.
+Its key responsibilities include:

-- Handling logic for various use cases
+- Implementing logic for various use cases
-- Calling Swiftchat APIs to interact with users
+- Utilizing Swiftchat APIs to engage with users
-- Utilizing NLP Backend services for processing user queries in natural language.
+- Leveraging NLP Backend services for natural language query processing
-- Managing user preference data, chat history
+- Managing user preferences and chat history

-This backend is sufficient for Rule-Based bots where no natural language processing is required.
+This backend suffices for Rule-Based bots where natural language processing is unnecessary.

 NLP Backend Services
 ---------------------

-This module handles natural language queries using generative AI technologies such as OpenAI or open source LLMs.
-It should handle the following typical services:
+This module handles natural language queries using generative AI technologies such as OpenAI or open-source LLMs.
+Its typical services include:

-- Ingesting and managing knowledge into the Vector database
+- Ingesting and managing knowledge within the Vector database
-- Generating answers for queries asked in natural language using LLM services such as OpenAI or other LLMs
+- Generating responses to queries posed in natural language using LLM services like OpenAI
-- Caching results to optimize LLM service cost
+- Caching results to optimize LLM service costs

 Vector Database
 ---------------

-The Vector Database stores text embeddings (vectors) that can be retrieved based on semantic similarity.
-Utilize the Vector database to store:
+The Vector Database stores text embeddings (vectors) retrievable based on semantic similarity.
+It is used to store:

-- Documents such as PDFs, text files, text strings, etc., as knowledge on which your bot will answer.
+- Documents such as PDFs, text files, and strings, serving as knowledge for bot responses
 - Cache results from OpenAI or other LLM services

 Logging, Health Check, Data Analytics
 --------------------------------------

-Using AWS CloudWatch, you can monitor the health of your infrastructure, including server logs, resource utilization, etc.
+AWS CloudWatch facilitates monitoring infrastructure health, including server logs and resource utilization.

-Set up an Alarm service to receive alerts for unprecedented issues.
-Typical things to monitor include:
+An Alarm service can be set up to receive alerts for unexpected issues.
+Key metrics to monitor include:

 - EC2 Instances Utilization
-- Number of Requests
+- Request Counts

 Todos
 ~~~~~

 - Migrate from RDS to DynamoDB
-- Add Gateway endpoint (to reduce latency)
+- Add a Gateway endpoint to reduce latency
 - Migrate from NLB to ALB
 - Integrate Bots (Ramayan and BG Bots)
 - Implement General AI (Gen AI) for Ramayan
 - Implement Weaviae